Menopause Health Center

 Menopause is not an illness.
-It is an inevitable period within a female’s life where the body begins to stop production of the hormones estrogen and progesterone.
-However, menopause does mean a woman’s body is more susceptible to aging and particular conditions without the protection these hormones can create.
+It is an inevitable period in a woman's life during which the body begins to stop production of the hormones estrogen and progesterone.
+However, menopause does mean a woman’s body is more susceptible to aging and particular conditions without the protection these hormones can provide.
 Therefore, it is important to stay healthy during and after menopause.

-Quitting smoking and eating a healthy diet, low in fat and high in fiber with a variety of fruits, vegetables and whole grains is essential for women’s health.
-Make sure you are getting enough calcium and vitamin D, it is wise to begin taking these minerals as supplements even if you incorporate sources of them in your diet.
-Osteoporosis is common with menopause and increased calcium intake can prevent and slow the condition’s progression.
+Quitting smoking and eating a healthy diet that is low in fat and high in fiber with a variety of fruits, vegetables and whole grains is essential to women’s health.
+Make sure you are getting enough calcium and vitamin D. Your doctor may recommend that you take these minerals as supplements even if you also include them in your diet.
+Osteoporosis is common with menopause, and increased calcium intake can prevent and slow the condition’s progression.

-Some medication options you may wish to consider are:
+The following are some medication options women may wish to consider:

-- Birth Control: During menopause, certain oral birth control pills may be used to help with very heavy, frequent of unpredictable menstrual periods.
+- Birth control.
+During menopause, certain oral birth control pills may be used to help with very heavy, frequent or unpredictable menstrual periods.
 They may also help with hot flashes.

-- Menopausal Hormone Therapy (MHT): Or hormone replacement therapy (HRT), this medication can aid with menopause symptoms, also preventing bone loss that occurs with menopause.
+- Menopausal hormone therapy (MHT), or hormone replacement therapy (HRT).
+This type of treatment can help manage menopause symptoms and prevent bone loss that occurs with menopause.
 There are risks associated with HRT that may be more prominent for some women.
-It is important to remember that while HRT has been shown to increase the risks of some diseases, the benefits of HRT for some women may outweigh the risks of disease.
+It is important to remember that while HRT has been shown to increase the risks of certain diseases, the benefits of HRT for some women may outweigh the risks.
 Talk to your gynecologist about whether these medications will be helpful for treating your menopausal symtpoms.

-Water-based vaginal lubricants (not petroleum jelly) or a vaginal estrogen cream or tablet can be utilized in order to relieve vaginal discomfort or dryness.
+Water-based vaginal lubricants (not petroleum jelly) or a vaginal estrogen cream or tablet can be used to relieve vaginal discomfort or dryness.

-Phytoestrogens are estrogen-like substances that work in the body like estrogen but in weaker form.
+Phytoestrogens are estrogen-like substances that work in the body like estrogen but are weaker.
 Regular ingestion of phytoestrogens may relieve some symptoms of menopause.
 They can be found in some cereals, vegetables, legumes (including soy) and various herbs.
-Over indulgence in phytoestrogens may carry risks and you should consult your doctor when considering using them.
+Overindulgence in phytoestrogens may carry risks and women should talk to their doctor when considering using them.